expressjs/expressjs.com/uk/guide/migrating-4.md

 $ express app4
 </code></pre>

-If you look at the contents of the `app.js` file in the `app4` directory, you will notice that all the middleware (except `express.static`) required for the app are loaded as independent modules and the `router` middleware is no longer explicitly loaded in the app.
+If you look at the contents of the `app4/app.js` file, you will notice that all the middleware functions (except `express.static`) that are required for the app are loaded as independent modules, and the `router` middleware is no longer explicitly loaded in the app.

-You will also notice that the `app.js` file is now a Node module, compared to the standalone app generated by the old generator.
+You will also notice that the `app.js` file is now a Node.js module, in contrast to the standalone app that was generated by the old generator.

-After installing the dependencies, start the app using the following command:
+After installing the dependencies, start the app by using the following command:

 <pre><code class="language-sh" translate="no">
 $ npm start
 </code></pre>

-If you peek at the npm start script in `package.json` file, you will notice that the actual command that starts the app is `node ./bin/www`, which used to be `node app.js` in Express 3.
+If you look at the npm start script in the `package.json` file, you will notice that the actual command that starts the app is `node ./bin/www`, which used to be `node app.js` in Express 3.

-Since the `app.js` file generated by the Express 4 generator is now a Node module, it can no longer be started independently as an app (unless you modify the code).
-It has to be to be loaded in a Node file and started via the Node file.
-The Node file is `./bin/www` in this case.
+Because the `app.js` file that was generated by the Express 4 generator is now a Node.js module, it can no longer be started independently as an app (unless you modify the code).
+The module must be loaded in a Node.js file and started via the Node.js file.
+The Node.js file is `./bin/www` in this case.

 Neither the `bin` directory nor the extensionless `www` file is mandatory for creating an Express app or starting the app.
-They are just suggestions by the generator, so feel free to modify them to suit your needs.
+They are just suggestions made by the generator, so feel free to modify them to suit your needs.

-To get rid of the `www` directory and keep things the "Express 3 way", delete the line that says `module.exports = app;` at the end of `app.js`, and paste the following code in its place.
+To get rid of the `www` directory and keep things the "Express 3 way", delete the line that says `module.exports = app;` at the end of the `app.js` file, then paste the following code in its place:

 <pre><code class="language-javascript" translate="no">
 app.set('port', process.env.PORT || 3000);